devery/devery_overview/README.md

 ## Third Party Applications

 If you're interested in utilising our protocol whilst working with us directly, you can contact us [here](https://devery.io/contact).
 We welcome all contributors that wish to improve the ecosystem around decentralised applications.
-Our aim is utilising the Devery Protocol and actively looking to support projects that aim to build decentralised verification applications.
+Our aim is utilising the Devery Protocol and we are actively looking to support projects that aim to build decentralised verification applications on our technology.

 ## Whitepaper